Antimicrobial polymer: Water treatment

 Polymeric disinfectants are ideal for applications in hand-held water filters, surface coatings, and fibrous disinfectants, because they can be fabricated by various techniques and can be made insoluble in water.
-The design of insoluble contact disinfectants that can inactivate, kill, or remove target microorganisms by mere contact without releasing any reactive agents to the bulk phase being disinfected is desired.
-Chlorine or water-soluble disinfectants have problems with the residual toxicity, even if minimal amounts of the substance used.
+People tend to design insoluble contact disinfectants that can inactivate, kill, or remove target microorganisms by mere contact without releasing any reactive agents to the bulk phase being disinfected.
+Chlorine or water-soluble disinfectants have problems with the residual toxicity, even if minimal amounts of the substance are used.
 Toxic residues can become concentrated in food, water, and in the environment.
 In addition, because free chlorine ions and other related chemicals can react with organic substances in water to yield trihalomethane analogues that are suspected of being carcinogenic, their use should be avoided.
 These drawbacks can be solved by the removal of microorganisms from water with insoluble substances.

 Food applications

 Antimicrobial substances that are incorporated into packaging materials can control microbial contamination by reducing the growth rate and the maximum growth population.
 This is done by extending the lagphase of the target microorganism or by inactivating the microorganisms on contact.
-One of these applications is to extend the shelf life of food and promote safety by reducing the rate of growth of microorganisms when the package is in contact with the surfaces of solid foods, for example, meat, cheese, etc. Second, antimicrobial packaging materials greatly reduce the potential for recontamination of processed products and simplify the treatment of materials to eliminate product contamination.
+One of these applications is to extend the shelf life of food and promote safety by reducing the rate of growth of microorganisms when the package is in contact with the surfaces of solid foods, such as meat or cheese.
+Second, antimicrobial packaging materials greatly reduce the potential for recontamination of processed products and simplify the treatment of materials to eliminate product contamination.
 For example, self-sterilizing packaging might eliminate the need for peroxide treatment in aseptic packaging.
 Antimicrobial polymers can also be used to cover surfaces of food processing equipment as self-sanitizer.
 Examples include filter gaskets, conveyors, gloves, garments, and other personal hygiene equipment.

 Some polymers are inherently antimicrobial and have been used in films and coatings.
 Cationic polymers such as chitosan promote cell adhesion.
 This is because charged amines interact with negative charges on the cell membrane, and can cause leakage of intracellular constituents.
 Chitosan has been used as a coating and appears to protect fresh vegetables and fruits from fungal degradation.
-Although the antimicrobial effect is attributed to antifungal properties of chitosan, it may be possible that the chitosan acts as a barrier between the nutrients contained in the produce and microorganisms.
+Although the antimicrobial effect is attributed to antifungal properties of chitosan, it may be possible that the chitosan acts as a barrier between the microorganisms and the nutrients contained in the produce.